-Line of action is referred to as the characteristic line that is associated with each force.
+The line of action is referred to as the characteristic line that is associated with each force.
 The orientation of this line can be described using a reference axis.
 Force attempts to rotate the body if the line of action of a force does not pass through the body.
-This introduced the concept of moment.
+This introduced the concept of the moment.

 The conservative force operating in a closed system has a coherent mechanical function that allows energy to switch only between kinetic or probable forms.
 This means that in a closed system, the total energy used is saved whenever the energy saving is applied to the system.
 Force, therefore, is directly related to the potential difference between two different spheres in space and can be considered an artefact of a potential field in the same way as the direction and amount of water flow that can be considered to be the artefact of the contour map of the height of the area.

 Conservative forces include gravity, magnetic field, and spring energy.
 Each of these forces has models based on the area commonly given as a radial vector.